msimonin/openstack-g5k/README.md

 # Introduction

-We aim to provide methods to deploy Openstack on your local machine (using Vagrant) and on Grid'5000.
+The project aims to deploy openstack either on

+* your local machine (using vagrant)
-We sit on top of the following puppet module : https://github.com/puppetlabs/puppetlabs-openstack
+* on Grid'5000

+Once ready, this script will deprecate https://github.com/capi5k/capi5k-openstack which was based on the Icehouse version of Openstack and using the legacy nova-network.

 ## Deploy on your local machine